American Heart Association

 Steelers players and Head Coach Mike Tomlin annually donate and distribute Thanksgiving turkeys for more than 600 needy families in the Pittsburgh area.

-The Steelers annually partner with VA Health Care VISN 4 for a special evening at Heinz Field for Operation Enduring Freedom and Operation Iraqi Freedom veterans.
+The Steelers annually partner with VA Health Care VISN 4 for a special evening at Acrisure Stadium for Operation Enduring Freedom and Operation Iraqi Freedom veterans.
 Participants, many injured in the war, try out their football skills with the help of Steelers players.
 The players enjoy the opportunity to thank the "true heroes" for their service to ensure our continued freedom.

 The Heyward House